STAT545-UBC-hw-2019-20/stat545-hw-qiyangqd/README.md

 <img width="370" src="https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-qiyangqd/blob/master/images/BsV%20virion.png">

-In order to show the distribution and diversity of viruses in the sea, I am learning to use **R packages**.
+In order to show the distribution and diversity of viruses in the sea, I am going to use **R packages**, which I have just started learning.
 I hope that I can generate figures as follows by using R, which is even cooler! *(Figures are from [Christoph et al 2018](https://elifesciences.org/articles/33014))*

 <img width="480" src="https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-qiyangqd/blob/master/images/PDM.png">